taurus-org/taurus/doc/source/devel/coding_guide.rst

   should also consider being compatible with python3.5 (to prepare for python3 support)
 - Every python module file should contain license information (see template below).
-  The preferred license os the LGPL_.
+  The preferred license is the LGPL_.
 If you need/want to use a different one, it should be compatible with the LGPL v3+.
 - avoid polluting namespace by making private definitions private (``__`` prefix) or/and implementing ``__all__`` (see template below)